Aman082000/CucumberBasics/README.md

 └── README.md

-- pages: Contains the Page Object Model (POM) classes.
+- pageobjectmodel: Contains the Page Object Model (POM) classes.
 - runners: Contains the test runner class for executing Cucumber tests.
 - stepdefinitions: Contains the step definition classes where the test steps are implemented.
 - features: Contains the Cucumber feature files.